ipstack-dev/mjcoap/README.md

 # mjCoAP

-Open-source lightweight Java implementation of the <a href="https://tools.ietf.org/html/rfc7252">Constrained Application Protocol (CoAP)</a>.
+Open-source lightweight Java implementation of the [Constrained Application Protocol (CoAP)](https://tools.ietf.org/html/rfc7252).
 CoAP is an UDP-based lightweight binary protocol has been defined for bringing the REpresentational State Transfer (REST) paradigm to constrained IoT applications.

-Please refer to the official <a href="https://netsec.unipr.it/project/mjcoap/">mjCoAP website</a> for further information.
+Please refer to the official [mjCoAP website](https://netsec.unipr.it/project/mjcoap/) for further information.